Hello Fabrics for Summer!

 Rayon is made from the natural cellulose of trees and can be manipulated to have the texture and feel of linen, cotton, and silk.
 This man-made fabric also absorbs humidity well making it one of the popular fabrics during the summer season.
 Cool and comfortable, it is best worn in dry heat.
 The versatile rayon is made up of thin threads so it’s also delicate and lightweight.

 Luxurious Silk Blend Fabric

 Although made of natural fiber, silk tends to retain heat and moisture so it’s more likely to get some perspiration marks under the summer heat.
-Loosely woven silk, however, are very light and are great for evening wear during the summer season.
+Loosely woven silk, however, is very light and is great for evening wear during the summer season.
 Although silk is more popular during the winter season, silk blends are considered ideal for summer.
 They are a light and soft version of silk fabric that does not stick to the body.
-Luxurious, soft, and thin, silk blends will not give you that bogged down feeling typical of bulky fabrics.
-It also has absorbent properties making it suitable for the warm months.
+Luxurious, soft, and thin, silk blends will not give you that bogged-down feeling typical of bulky fabrics.
+It also has absorbent properties making it suitable for warm months.

 Delicate and Stylish Sheer Fabric

 Sheer fabric is made using thin threads and a low density of knit.
-This is a semi-transparent, flimsy and see-through fabric that is ideal for a stylish summer wear.
-Sheer fabric offers very little warmth so it is commonly worn during the hot weather.
+This is a semi-transparent, flimsy, and see-through fabric that is ideal for stylish summer wear.
+Sheer fabric offers very little warmth so it is commonly worn during hot weather.
 More popularly used in the production of stockings, sheer fabric has become more commonly used in clothes in recent years.
-It is ideal for tight clothes, layers, and as a delicate feminine draping.
+It is ideal for tight clothes, layers, and delicate feminine draping.

 Mahatma Gandhi’s Khadi Magic